sezanzeb/input-remapper/README.md

 # Key Mapper

-GUI tool to change the mapping of your input device buttons.
+Tool to change the mapping of your input device buttons.

 <p align="center">
     <img src="data/screenshot.png"/>